Hubert of Liège: Patronage

 St. Hubert has been described as the patron saint of hunters and is honored by sportsmen as the originator of ethical hunting behavior.
-However, he renounced hunting after having his vision encountering the stag, as it was believed that God had seen his hunting life as an unholy, idolatrous one which would lead him to Hell.
-According to the Jews in the Middle Ages, when St. Hubert became a priest, clergy were subsequently forbidden to hunt and if they did, would be required to take penance.
+However, he renounced hunting after having his vision of encountering the stag, as it was believed that God had seen his hunting life as an unholy, sacrilegious one which would lead him to Hell.
+When Hubert became a priest, clergy were subsequently forbidden to hunt and if they did, would be required to do penance.

-God's call to Hubertus made him realize that hunting had distracted him from fulfilling his religious duties on Easter's Good Friday.

-Lambert sent Hubert to the Ardennes to live amongst the people and the forest creatures.
-Hubert studied to become a priest and was soon ordained.
-Following Lamberts's assassination, Hubert becomes Bishop of Maastricht, then of Liége.
-He was known as the Apostle of the Ardennes throughout his life, venturing much into the forest and gaining the trust (and the faith) of its people through the outdoorsman skills he acquired in his hunting life.
-Hubert becomes a sought reference and voice whenever matters of the forest are on the table.